The Origin of Flow: If you have to run down your food on foot, you better have flow.10 Jan 2014, Posted by Flow Hacker Nation in

 The general thinking went something like this: When our forbearers came down from the trees and onto the veldt, they learned to hunt by running down their prey.
 The distances covered were often enormous.
 So any of our ancestors whose brains produced a little bit of pain relief—in the form of pain-relieving neurochemicals—would be able to run farther and thus have a serious hunting advantage over their neighbors.
 These lucky few would get more food and have better health and have more children.
 Natural selection at work.

-Anyway, this idea had long been bandied about by scientists, but the problem was how to prove it.
+Anyway, this idea had long been bandied about by scientists, as you can see from this article at ANIPOTS, but the problem was how to prove it.
 Then, in the early 2000s, neuroscientist Arne Dietrich linked a pain-relieving neurotransmitter called anandamide to exercise-induced flow.

 This discovery gave University of Arizona anthropologist David Raichlen an idea: compare post-exercise anandamide levels in humans and dogs (two high-activity species) against ferrets (a low-activity species), and if levels of anandamide were higher in the humans and dogs than ferrets, it would be our first proof that nature used this neurochemical to enhance our distance running capabilities.